Knowledge Editing for Large Language Models: A Survey: Methodologies

 where $\mathbf{k}_p$ is the patch key, $\mathbf{v}_p$ is the patch value, and $b_p$ is the patch bias scalar.
 The introduced patches are flexible in size and can be accurately activated to edit specific knowledge without affecting other model parameters.

 Alternatively, a different technique involves integrating an adapter into a specific layer of a pre-trained model.
 This adapter consists of a discrete dictionary comprising keys and values, where each key represents a cached activation generated by the preceding layer and each corresponding value decodes into the desired model output.
 This dictionary is systematically updated over time.
 In line with this concept, \textbf{GRACE}~\cite{hartvigsen2022aging} introduces an adapter that enables judicious decisions regarding the utilization of the dictionary for a given input, accomplished via the implementation of a deferral mechanism.
-It is crucial to achieve a balance between the advantages of preserving the original model's integrity and the practical considerations associated with storage space when implementing this approach.
+It is crucial to achieve a balance between the advantages of preserving the original model's integrity and the practical considerations associated with storage space when implementing this approach. {\textbf{COMEBA-HK}~\cite{e1} incorporates hook layers within the neural network architecture.
+These layers allow for the sequential editing of the model by enabling updates to be applied in batches.
+This approach facilitates the integration of new knowledge without requiring extensive retraining of the entire model, making it a scalable solution for continuous learning and adaptation. \textbf{SWEA}~\cite{e2} focuses on altering the embeddings of specific subject words within the model.
+By directly updating these embeddings, the method can inject new factual knowledge into the LLMs.
+This approach ensures that the updates are precise and relevant, thereby enhancing the model's ability to reflect current information accurately.}